nehemias-bit/Second-Project-/README.md

 # Project Description
 For this project, I am using the Yelp API(specifically the /businesses/search end point).
-The app allows the user to search for businesses near them and recieve information about those businesses.
+The app allows the user to search for businesses anywhere in the country and 32 other countries.
+It also automatically displays businesses near the user once the page loads in the browser.

 # WireFrames
 ![Markdown Logo](https://i.imgur.com/WoKJaYh.png)